gilesknap/k3s-minecraft/useful/deployed/metallb/README.md

 To remove klipper and traefik:

-Update the file /etc/systemd/system/k3s.service and make the last ExecStart look like this:
+Update the file /etc/systemd/system/k3s.service and make the last ExecStart look like this on the master node(s) :

 ```
 ExecStart=/usr/local/bin/k3s \
     server \
     --no-deploy traefik \
     --disable servicelb \
-    --disable traefik
+    --disable traefike
 ```

 Install metallb with helm